branen/pass-dmenu/docs/MANUAL.md

 If a password value begins with `otpauth://`, [`pass-otp`] will be used to generate a one-time password, which will then be *clipped* or *typed* as usual.

+## Multi-line passwords

+Like `pass show --clip`, `pass-dmenu` considers only the first line of multi-line passwords.

 # Predictive ordering